UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 80%;"}
 *Fig 22.
 UNet architecture as depicted in  [6].*

-The ResUNet involves four scales, in which 2x2 strided convolutions and 2x2 transposed convolutions are adopted for down- and up-sampling, respectively, and residual blocks with the same structure as from ResNet are added between these size changes; of course, skip connections between downscaling and upscaling are also employed, as in the regular UNet.
+The ResUNet involves four scales, in which 2x2 strided convolutions and 2x2 transposed convolutions are adopted for down- and up-scaling, respectively, and residual blocks with the same structure as from ResNet are added between these size changes; of course, skip connections between downscaling and upscaling are also employed, as in the regular UNet.

 In order to ensure adaptibility and nonblind-ness of the method, it is useful to incorporate the noise level $$\beta_j$$ into the network input.
-The paper's method for doing this is fairly simple: given an input image $$3 \times H \times W$$, a constant matrix with size $$H \times W$$ with all entries equal to $$\beta_j$$ is appended on the channel dimension to create an input of shape $$4 \times H \times W$$, which is fed into the network as normal.
+The method in [2] for doing this is fairly simple: given an input image $$3 \times H \times W$$, a constant matrix with size $$H \times W$$ with all entries equal to $$\beta_j$$ is appended on the channel dimension to create an input of shape $$4 \times H \times W$$, which is fed into the network as normal.

 #### Network Modules